brc-dd/animated-tailwindcss/README.md

 You don't need any additional configuration.
 IntelliSense will automatically detect the animation classes.
 However, it cannot _autocomplete_ the arbitrary valued classes.
 But it should show the rules set by a class if you hover on it.

-If you see an `--animate-distance` variable while hovering over a class, you can also modify its translating distance using a class like this `animate-distance-[100px]`.
-Just to inform, following are the classes:
+If you see an `--animate-distance` variable while hovering over a class, you can also modify its translating distance using a class like `animate-distance-[100px]`.
+Just to inform, following animation classes can be customized this way:

 ```txt
 animate-backXY